forem/forem/docs/getting-started/start-app.md

 overmind c web
 ```

-this will open up a [tmux][tmux] window pane at the debugging statement
+This will open up a [tmux][tmux] window pane at the debugging statement
 position.

 An example: